nick-ak96/conjugate-gradient/README.md

 # conjugate-gradient

-An module that solves a liner system Ax=b using 'Conjugate Gradient' algorithm
+A module that solves a liner system Ax=b using 'Conjugate Gradient' algorithm